-Given the closeness of the options it is preferred that the community be given the opportunity to comment freely on which option might be the preferred, hence the current approach in the consultation regulatory impact statement is that no individual options are recommended and all will be considered through the consultation process.
+Given the closeness of the options it was preferred that the community be given the opportunity to comment freely on which option might be the preferred, hence the approach in the consultation regulatory impact statement was that no individual options were recommended and all were to be considered through the consultation process.

-The CBA results suggest all options will deliver a net benefit to society, with the NPVs ranging from \$517 million (option 2) to \$742 billion (option 7) and the BCRs ranging from 1.6 (options 2, 4 and 6) to 1.8 (option 7).
+The CBA results suggest all options will deliver a net benefit to society, with the NPVs ranging from \$517 million (Option 2) to \$742 million (Option 7) and the BCRs ranging from 1.6 (Options 2, 4 and 6) to 1.8 (Option 7).